drugilsberg/paired-dnn-classifier/README.md

 ## Train the model for word pairs classification

-Edit and run the `paired_dnn_classifier.py` and play with different architectures and parameters.
+Edit and run the `paired_words_dnn_classifier.py` and play with different architectures and parameters.
-THe script can be easily adapted into a jupyter notebook.
+The script can be easily adapted into a jupyter notebook.